Sonocatalysis

 Sonocatalysis is a field of sonochemistry which is based on the use of ultrasound to change the reactivity of a catalyst in homogenous or heterogenous catalysis.
 It is generally used to support catalysis.
-This method of catalysis has been known since the creation of sonochemistry in 1927 by Alfred Lee Loomis (1887–1975) and Robert Williams Wood (1868–1955).
-Sonocatalysis depends on ultrasounds, which were discovered in 1794 by the Italian biologist Lazarro Spallanzani (1729–1799).
+This method of catalysis has been known since the creation of sonochemistry in 1927 by physicists Alfred Lee Loomis and Robert Williams Wood.
+Sonocatalysis depends on ultrasounds, which were discovered in 1794 by the Italian biologist Lazzaro Spallanzani.

 Principle

 General concept

 Sonocatalysis is not a self-sufficient catalysis technique but instead supports a catalyst in the reaction.
 Sonocatalysis and sonochemistry both come from a phenomenon called "acoustic cavitation", which happens when a liquid is irradiated by ultrasounds.
 Ultrasounds will create huge local variations of pressure and temperature, affecting the liquid's relative density and creating cavitation bubbles when liquid pressure decreases under its vapor pressure.
 When these bubbles blow up, some energy is released, which comes from the transformation of kinetic energy into heat.
 Sonocatalysis may happen in the homogenous phase or the heterogenous phase.
-This depends on the phase in which the catalyst is compared to the reaction.
+This depends on the phase the catalyst is in, compared to the reaction.